Pinched Nerves Can Cause Back and Neck Pain

 - lay on a bed/couch and pull your knees up towards your chest: this is especially good if your low back is hurting you.

 Another self-care option is to take an over-the-counter anti-inflammatory, such as Aleve or Advil.

 If your pain persists more than a couple of days, make an appointment to see your doctor.
-See the article When to Call a Doctor for a Pinched Nerve for other signs of when you should get help.

 After more specifically diagnosing the cause of your pinched nerve, your doctor will be able to develop a treatment plan.
 This plan may include: